-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.Gone Girl by Gillian Flynn
+Purchases from these links provides a small commission to me at no extra cost to you.Gone Girl Publication Date: 2012

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 Captivating and twisted story.
 Complex characters challenging preconceived notions of right and wrong and testing the limits of love and marriage.

 Synopsis from Goodreads:

 “On a warm summer morning in North Carthage, Missouri, it is Nick and Amy Dunne’s fifth wedding anniversary.
 Presents are being wrapped and reservations are being made when Nick’s clever and beautiful wife disappears from their rented McMansion on the Mississippi River.
 Husband-of-the-Year Nick isn’t doing himself any favors with cringe-worthy daydreams about the slope and shape of his wife’s head, but passages from Amy’s diary reveal the alpha-girl perfectionist could have put anyone dangerously on edge.
 Under mounting pressure from the police and the media–as well as Amy’s fiercely doting parents–the town golden boy parades an endless series of lies, deceits, and inappropriate behavior.
 Nick is oddly evasive, and he’s definitely bitter–but is he really a killer?

 As the cops close in, every couple in town is soon wondering how well they know the one that they love.
 With his twin sister, Margo, at his side, Nick stands by his innocence.
 Trouble is, if Nick didn’t do it, where is that beautiful wife?
 And what was in that silvery gift box hidden in the back of her bedroom closet?”